ExactTarget/journey-builder-custom-hello-world/README.md

 3. While viewing the Journey Builder Dashboard, we should be able to select "Trigger Administration" and see our new trigger in the list

-__NOTE: There is a filter definition XML which requires setup and custom values in [this custom trigger JS file](https://github.com/ExactTarget/journey-builder-custom-hello-world/blob/master/public/ixn/triggers/hello-world/js/helloWorldTrigger.js).
-What you see inside there now needs updating, please read [MyEvent.js Filter XML property](https://code.exacttarget.com/marketing-automation/journey-builder/interactions/triggers/custom-triggers) secion on Code@ for more information about this piece of your custom trigger.

 #### Creating our Custom Trigger in Journey Builder
 1. Create a new Interaction